 Several times since at least 2007, MacArthur has claimed that he was with civil rights icons John Perkins and Charles Evers as they traveled to Memphis in the hours after MLK’s murder.
 MacArthur added that he stood on the balcony where King was shot and visited the house where James Earl Ray fired the shots, all within hours of the assassination.
-A February 4 NOQ Reports article skeptically addressed this matter using an interview with civil rights icon Charles Evers.
-In the report, Evers denied he went to Memphis that night with MacArthur.
+A February 4 NOQ Reports article skeptically addressed this matter using an interview with civil rights icon Charles Evers as contradicting evidence.
+In the report, Evers denied he went to Memphis that night.

 The NOQ Reports article quickly came under fire.
 Critics claimed it was biased and omitted some critical information.
 Due to the controversy and as a matter of historical interest, I became curious about the story and asked Phil Johnson, Executive Director of Grace to You (MacArthur’s teaching ministry), for additional clarification of several of the issues.
 He suggested I interview John Perkins.

-Ms. Perkins said that John MacArthur was a friend of Dr. Perkins and that was all they wanted to say but Charles Evers was accurate in what he said about the situation.
+Ms. Perkins said that John MacArthur was a friend of Dr. Perkins and that was all they wanted to say, but added that Charles Evers was accurate in what he said about the situation.

 To make sure that I understood Charles Evers’ position and that he did indeed make the statement attributed to him in the February report, I called and talked to him.
 He repeated his claim that he did not remember John MacArthur, and he did not remember going to Memphis that night.
-He added that he might have gone to Memphis within days of the murder but he didn’t remember for sure.
+He added that he might have gone to Memphis sometime after the murder but he didn’t remember for sure.
 In any case, he didn’t remember going anywhere with MacArthur.

 Without a lengthier interview with Dr. Perkins, I still don’t know in detail what happened that night or if there was ever a trip to Memphis (within a week, a month?).
 Perhaps everybody involved has a fuzzy memory for the events of the time.